libellux/Libellux-Up-and-Running/docs/openvas/README.md

 ### Set up GVM user permissions

 OpenVAS will be launched from an ospd-openvas process.
-The process need to be executed using sudo.
+The process need to be executed using root.
 Update the secure path in the sudoers file accordingly.

 ```{12}
 root@ubuntu:~$ visudo